KSDaemon/Loowy/README.md

 Parameters:

-* topicURI - topic to register
+* **topicURI**.
+Required.
+A string that identifies the remote procedure to be called.
+Must meet a WAMP Spec URI requirements.
-* callbacks - if it is a function - it will be treated as rpc itself or it can be hash table of callbacks:
+* **callbacks**.
+Required.
+If it is a function - it will be treated as rpc itself or it can be hash table of callbacks:

-    {
-        rpc: registered procedure
+    * **rpc**: registered procedure
-        onSuccess: will be called on successful registration
+    * **onSuccess**: will be called on successful registration
-        onError: will be called if registration would be aborted }
+    * **onError**: will be called if registration would be aborted with one hash-table parameter with following attributes:
+        * **error**: string error description
+        * **details**: hash-table with some error details

-Registered PRC during invocation will receive three arguments: array payload (may be undefined), object payload (may be undefined) and options object.
+Registered PRC during invocation will receive one hash-table argument with following attributes:

+* **argsList**: array payload (may be omitted)
+* **argsDict**: object payload (may be omitted)
+* **details**: some invocation options object.
 One attribute of interest in options is "receive_progress" (boolean), which indicates, that caller is willing to receive progressive results, if possible.
-Another one is "trustlevel", which
+Another one is "trustlevel", which indicates the call trust level, assigned by dealer (of course if it is configured accordingly).

-indicates the call trust level, assigned by dealer (of course if it is configured accordingly).
-RPC can return no result (undefined), or it must return an array with 1, 2 or 3 elements:
+RPC can return no result (undefined), or it must return an object with next attributes:

-* \[1\] element must contain options object or {} if not needed.
+* **argsList**: array result or single value, (may be omitted)
+* **argsDict**: object result payload (may be omitted)
+* **options**: some result options object.
 Possible attribute of options is "progress": true, which indicates, that it's a progressive result, so there will be more results in future.
 Be sure to unset "progress" on last result message.
-* \[2\] element can contain array-like table result or single value (that will be converted to array with one element)
-* \[3\] element can contain object-like table result

 Also it is possible to abort rpc processing and throw error with custom application specific data.
 This data will be passed to caller onError callback.